vglushko/vglushko.github.io/ci/notes-on-teamcity-for-dotnet-part1.md

+---
-#Notes on TeamCity for .NET
+title: Notes on TeamCity for .NET
+layout: post
+---

 This is are notes on how to set up elements of .NET solution CI process in TeamCity